Barry Cleavin

-Barry Vickerman Cleavin (born December 1939) is a New Zealand fine art printmaker.
+Barry Vickerman Cleavin (18 December 1939 – 1 September 2026) was a New Zealand fine art printmaker.

+Life and career

-Cleavin was born in Dunedin in 1939.
-He attended King's High School from 1953 to 1958.
+Cleavin was born in Dunedin on 18 December 1939.
+He was educated King's High School from 1953 to 1958.
 He moved to Christchurch in 1963, and studied at the University of Canterbury, where his lecturers included Rudi Gopas and Bill Sutton.
 He completed a Diploma of Fine Arts (Hons) in 1966.

-He continued his education in Hawaii at the Honolulu Academy of Arts, before returning to the University of Canterbury, where he was senior lecturer in printmaking from 1978 to 1990.
+He continued his education in Hawaii at the Honolulu Academy of Arts, before returning to the University of Canterbury where he was senior lecturer in printmaking from 1978 to 1990.
 Cleavin returned to Dunedin following the 2011 Christchurch earthquake, where he set up his studio on Otago Peninsula.

+Cleavin died on 1 September 2026, at the age of 86.

+Work

-A major exhibition of Barry Cleavin's work, which was curated by the Auckland City Art Gallery, toured New Zealand in 1982.
+A major exhibition of Cleavin's work, which was curated by the Auckland City Art Gallery, toured New Zealand in 1982.
 The exhibition was called "Ewe & Eye".